CBEP-SoCB-Details/PWD_Lake_WQ_Index/Derived_Data/Examine_Data_Organization.md

 ### “WQ 5 Trend chart”

-In addition to the chart, includes slopes, with units changes.
+In addition to the chart, it includes slopes, with units changes.
 A “coefficient” of 0.10 on the previous sheets becomes a “Coefficient” here of 10%.
 Percentage of what?
+(What did you mean by this?)
 Page includes P values and 1-p value (unlabeled) for regressions, absent on other sheets.

 ### “WQ Trend Chart for PP”